0xSero/partisia-docs/docs/pbc-fundamentals/byoc/bridging-byoc-by-sending-transactions.md

 On Partisia Blockchain the easiest solution is to use [Partisia MetaMask Snap](https://snaps.metamask.io/snap/npm/partisiablockchain/snap/) to sign your transaction.
 Alternatively you can use the [Partisia Wallet](https://chrome.google.com/webstore/detail/partisia-wallet/gjkdbeaiifkpoencioahhcilildpjhgh).

 Besides the wallets, you will need the addresses of the [oracle](../dictionary.md#small-oracle) contracts you want to interact with.
 Below is a complete list of our BYOC contracts on PBC and connected chains.
-On the testnet, test BYOC from the ETH Goerli testnet is available, but no other BYOC test coins from other chains.
+On the testnet, test BYOC from the ETH Sepolia testnet is available to bridge in.

 To use a standardized digital asset on PBC you need to align with the [MPC-20 standard format](../../smart-contracts/integration/mpc-20-token-contract.md).